ShepherdCode/ShepherdGrid/README.md

 * Use existing rack mounting in CME server closet.
 * Provision one switch and sufficient ethernet cabling.

+## Nodes
+* Dell Optiplex 7010, Intel Core i7-3770 (3.4 GHz) with 8 GB RAM and 500 GB disk.
+* Win10 overwritten.
+If we ever needed Windows back, our department has the original Win10 image disk.

+## Ubuntu
+* We test installed Ubuntu desktop on one node.
+The node now has dual boot.
+Booting into Ubuntu works.
+(5/14/18)
+* We installed Ubuntu desktop over Windows on 3 nodes: Shep1, Shep2, Shep3.
+(5/21/18)
+* Try to install Unbuntu Server.

 ## Network software
 * Basics
     * Building a simple Beowulf cluster.
 [How to](https://www-users.cs.york.ac.uk/~mjf/pi_cluster/src/Building_a_simple_Beowulf_cluster.html) by Serrano Pereira.